knative/docs/docs/eventing/sources/kafka-source/README.md

 Tutorial on how to build and deploy a `KafkaSource` [Eventing source](../../../sources/README.md) using a Knative Serving `Service`.

+## Background

+The `KafkaSource` reads all the messages, from all partitions, and sends those messages as CloudEvents via HTTP to its configured `sink`.

+*NOTE:* In case you need a more sophisticated Kafka Consumer, with direct access to specific partitions or offsets you might want to implement a _Kafka Consumer_, using one of the available Apache Kafka SDKs, to handle the messages yourself, rather than using the Knative `KafkaSource`.

 ## Prerequisites

-- Ensure that you meet the [prerequisites listed in the Apache Kafka overview](../README.md).
+- Ensure that you meet the [prerequisites listed in the Apache Kafka overview](../).
-- A Kubernetes cluster with [Knative Kafka Source installed](../../../../install/README.md).
+- A Kubernetes cluster with [Knative Kafka Source installed](../../../../install/).

 ## Apache Kafka Topic (Optional)